-- Reconnection Assistance (RA): Based on funding availability, RA may be available to you if your household is disconnected, has a disconnection notice from an energy source needed for heating, or has a delivered fuel supplier that has refused to deliver to you.
-Even if your household has already applied for and received LIHEAP (DVP but not the full RA benefit) since October 1, 2017, you may possibly be eligible for the RA benefit if you are disconnected or within seven (7) days of being disconnected (or if your propane tank is at 25% or below).
-However, RA is only provided to households if a) it will ensure reconnection and b) if the household has made a good faith effort to maintain energy services and/or can pay a portion of the reconnection assistance balance due to the energy vendor.
+- Reconnection Assistance (RA): Based on Priority Periods and funding availability, RA may be available to you if your household is disconnected, has a disconnection notice (within the next 7 days) from an energy source needed for heating, or has a delivered fuel supplier that has refused to deliver to you (and your tank is at 25% or below).
+Reconnection Assistance may be used for eligible households that are trying to establish new service in the name of an adult household member.
+However, RA is only provided to households if a) it will ensure reconnection and b) if the household has made a good faith effort to maintain energy services and/or can pay a portion of the reconnection assistance balance due to the energy vendor, when applicable.

-- Furnace Assistance (October 1, 2017-March 31, 2018): Based on funding availability, Furnace Assistance may be provided to households that have received a LIHEAP (or PIPP) benefit but do not have an operating furnace or heating supply for their residence.
+- Furnace Assistance (October 1, 2018 - March 31, 2019): Based on funding availability, Furnace Assistance may be provided to households that have received a LIHEAP (or PIPP) benefit but do not have an operating furnace or heating supply for their residence.
 Furnace Assistance is for qualifying homeowners and is designed to provide safe, efficient restoration of heat.
 All applications for benefits noted in this response to Q3, including Furnace Assistance, are submitted through the Local Administering Agencies based on county of residence.
 See LAA Map/county list for further details.

 Q4.
 Does LIHEAP pay my bill each month?